-- Physical Education classes should be kept in consistent groups. - Outdoor sports to be prioritised and large indoor spaces used where not to ensure maximising distance between children and high levels of cleaning and hygiene.
-COVID-19: Guidance on phased return of sport and recreations. - All equipment to be cleaned between use by different groups - Adults to maintain strict social distancing. - Contact sports avoided. - External facilities can be used in line with guidance. - Extracurricular sports can run if safe to do so. - Children to come dressed on their PE day in their kit. - Each class to have own labelled equipment box.
+- Physical Education classes should be kept in consistent groups and sports equipment thoroughly cleaned between use by different groups. - Contact sport to be avoided. - Outdoor sports to be prioritised and large indoor spaces used where not to ensure maximising distance between pupils and high levels of cleaning and hygiene. - External facilities can also be used in line with government guidance for the use of, and travel to and from, those facilities.
+Schools should refer to the following guidance: - guidance on the phased return of sport and recreation and guidance from Sport England for grassroot sport - o advice from organisations such as the Association for Physical Education and the Youth Sport Trust - guidance from Swim England on school swimming and water safety lessons available at returning to pools guidance documents - using changing rooms safely - School is able to work with external coaches, clubs and organisations for curricular and extra-curricular activities where we are satisfied that it is safe to do so. - Outdoor sports to be prioritised and large indoor spaces used where not to ensure maximising distance between children and high levels of cleaning and hygiene. - All equipment to be cleaned between use by different groups - Adults to maintain strict social distancing. - Contact sports avoided. - External facilities can be used in line with guidance. - Extracurricular sports can run if safe to do so. - Children to come dressed on their PE day in their kit. - Each class to have own labelled equipment box.